A Study of Sotatercept in Japanese Pulmonary Arterial Hypertension (PAH) Participants (MK-7962-020)

 Time Frame: Baseline and Week 24

-PVR is the resistance against blood flow from the pulmonary artery to the left atrium.
-PVR is measured in dyn∙sec/cm^5 by right heart catheterization (RHC).
-RHC will be performed during the screening period (baseline) and Week 24.
-The change in PVR from baseline at Week 24 will be presented.
+PVR was the resistance against blood flow from the pulmonary artery to the left atrium.
+PVR was measured in dyn*sec/cm^5 by right heart catheterization (RHC).
+RHC was performed during the screening period (baseline) and Week 24.
+Per protocol, the change in PVR from baseline at Week 24 was reported for the primary treatment period.

 Baseline and Week 24